 The H-bridge driver provides full output protection for conditions such as an output pin short to ground, to the motor supply or to each other.
-The driver detects the current through each power MOSFETs and compares it with the output short circuit protection threshold, IOSP, without a deglitch time.
-The current threshold IOSP is internally set to 1.5 times the IOCP.
-When an OSP condition occurs, the driver will turn off all power MOSFETs and keep checking the output status every retry time, $t{RETRY}$ , until the fault is removed.
+The driver detects the current through each power MOSFETs and compares it with the output short circuit protection threshold, I{OSP}, without a de-glitch time.
+The current threshold I{OSP} is internally set to 1.5 times the I{OCP}.
+When an OSP condition occurs, the driver will turn off all power MOSFETs and keep checking the output status every retry time, t{RETRY}, until the fault is removed.
+The retry mechanism is only available in Forward and Reverse modes.